-Negative views of stakeholders or negative public opinion, whether or not true, may have both financial and nonfinancial impacts, such as a decrease in the value of the "Swiss Life" brand.
-The "Swiss Life" brand is one of the most valuable assets of Swiss Life and a key factor in maintaining Swiss Life's competitive position.
-Impacts on Swiss Life's ability to keep and attract customers and retain motivated staff could have material adverse effects on Swiss Life's business, financial condition and results of operations.
+A negative image of stakeholders or in the public opinion, whether or not true, may have both financial and non-financial impacts, such as a decrease in the value of the Swiss Life Group Brands, which are one of the most valuable assets and a key factor in maintaining Swiss Life's competitive position.
+Impacts on Swiss Life's ability to keep and attract customers and retain a motivated workforce, could have material adverse effects on business, financial condition and results of operations.